 How to Measure the Diameter of a Wheel?

-The diameter of a wheel is measured in inches and it only includes the diameter of the rim and not the tires as well.
-There are two types of diameters, one is the actual diameter and the other is the overall diameter of the wheel.
+The diameter of a wheel is measured in inches.
+It only includes the diameter of the rim and not the tires as well.
+There are two types of diameters, one is the actual diameter and the other is the overall diameter.

-The actual diameter of a wheel refers to the diameter which is measured from the surface where the tire is mounted i.e. bead to bead, whereas the overall diameter is measured from lip to lip of the wheel but we only need the actual diameter.
+The actual diameter of a wheel is measured from the surface where the tire is mounted i.e. bead to bead, whereas the overall diameter is measured from lip to lip of the wheel but we only need the actual diameter.

 In general, the diameter of daily commuter cars’ or regular cars’ wheels is between 14-19 inches whereas sporty and other luxurious cars fall in the larger sizes diameters.